gilcos28/HelixGenerator_advanced/README.md

 You can get additional information from this [link](https://tapnair.github.io/installation.html)

 ## Usage:
-Select a plane or planar face and let it generate a helix from the origin of that plane and <br>
+Select a plane or planar face and let it generate a helix from the origin of that plane or face and <br>
 Utilize the advanced features to shape it in different ways for your project Read the README TAB for more information